 Designed to be a contributing neighbor in an already thriving West King Street block that boasts successful businesses and family homes, this seven-story building will house roughly 100 residents in 79 apartments.
 Ten percent of the apartments will be priced for those with income below the county median.
 Renters will be income qualified to assure that we do not lease affordable units to households that have higher incomes.

 But now, imagine a future in which you’ve played an important role in changing this trajectory!
-Generous donors and partners like you will make it possible to lessen the impact of the housing crisis on Lancaster seniors.
+Generous donors and partners like you will make it possible to lessen the impact of the housing crisis on age 55+ residents of Lancaster.
 At Landis Communities, we witnessed the increased demand for city housing and were compelled to take action.
 Landis Place on King was born out of a desire to create abundant choices, foster increased community, and provide moderate income housing for older adults.
 With your help, truly affordable and comfortable housing for those in need will be a reality through Landis Place on King.

 Statistics from studies NORC/University of Chicago, Harvard